Sanjay Gandhi: Early life and education

-Maruti Limited controversy
+Maruti Motors Limited

-In 1971, Prime Minister Indira Gandhi's cabinet proposed the production of a "People's car": an efficient indigenous car that middle-class Indians could afford.
-In June 1971, a company is known as Maruti Motors Limited (now Maruti Suzuki) was incorporated under the Companies Act and Gandhi became its managing director.
-While Gandhi had no previous experience, design proposals or links with any corporation, he was awarded the contract to build the car and the exclusive production licence.
-The criticism that followed this decision was mostly directed at Indira, but the 1971 Bangladesh Liberation War and grand victory over Pakistan muted the critical voices.
+In 1971, Prime Minister Indira Gandhi's cabinet proposed producing an affordable, locally made car for India's middle class.
+In June 1971, a company known as Maruti Motors Limited (now Maruti Suzuki) was incorporated under the Companies Act, and Sanjay Gandhi became its managing director despite having no previous experience, design proposals, or links with any corporation.
+Indira Gandhi faced criticism, but the victory over Pakistan in the 1971 Bangladesh Liberation War shifted public focus.
 The company did not produce any vehicles during his lifetime.
-A test model put out as a showpiece to demonstrate progress was criticized.
+A test model put out as a showpiece to demonstrate progress was criticised.
 Public perception turned against Gandhi, and many began to speculate about growing corruption.
 Gandhi then contacted Volkswagen AG from West Germany for a possible collaboration, transfer of technology and joint production of the Indian version of the "People's Car", to emulate Volkswagen's worldwide success with the Beetle.
 During the emergency, Gandhi became active in politics and the Maruti project went on the back burner.
 There were accusations of nepotism and corruption.
 Finally, the Janata Government came to power in 1977 and "Maruti Limited" was liquidated.
-A commission was set up by the new government headed by Justice Alak Chandra Gupta which gave very critical report of the Maruti affair.
+A commission was set up by the new government headed by Justice Alak Chandra Gupta which gave a very critical report of the Maruti affair.
 A year after his death in 1980, and at the behest of Indira, the Union government salvaged Maruti Limited and started looking for an active collaborator for a new company.
 Maruti Udyog Ltd. was incorporated in the same year through the efforts of Nehru Gandhi family friend and industrial doyen V. Krishnamurthy.
 The Japanese company Suzuki was also contacted to present the design and feasibility of their car to be manufactured in India.
 When Suzuki learned that the Government of India had contacted Volkswagen as well, it did everything to pip the German company in the race to produce India's first People's Car (Maruti 800).
-It provided the government a feasible Design of their 'Model 796', which was also successful in Japan and East Asian countries.
+It provided the government a feasible design of their 'Model 796', which was also successful in Japan and East Asian countries.